 When Lawrie purchased the car from Mervyn there was no bodywork (following the hillclimb incident) other than the cowling, bonnet, guards and boot lid.
-Lawrie was able to restore the car back to its original suspension at the front by welding onto the original C Type chassis the front section from a J3
+Lawrie was able to restore the car back to its original suspension at the front by welding onto the original C Type chassis the front section from a D Type The two chassis are very similar.
+The remainder of the D chassis is now with Wayne Marsh..